Wood pellet's and a log transposed on a table in front of a non-electric pellet stove in the background

 The average cost of electricity in the United States is $0.13–$0.15 per kilowatt-hour (Kwh).
 For a home of approximately 2,000 sq. ft.
 (185.8 sq meters), the energy usage is around 1,000 kWh per month.

-The Wiseway is the best overall, but you might be concerned about your individual needs, such as indoor, outdoor, budget, and size of the area you want to heat.
-Read on to discover the rest of our non-electric pellet stove picks, and find the one best suited for you.
+The Wiseway pellet stove is the best overall, but you might be concerned about your individual needs, such as indoor and outdoor usage, budget, and size of the area you want to heat.
+Read on to discover the rest of our non-electric pellet stove picks and find the one best suited for you.

 Heating your home can cost a lot during the winter, but it would be awesome to reduce energy costs by supplementing your heating with this stove.

 These indoor non-electric pellet stoves are still of excellent quality and produce more than adequate heat for your home.
-However, they did not make the cut for the best overall because they are lacking in areas the Wiseway stove exceeded.
+However, they did not make the cut for the best overall because they were lacking in areas the first two stoves exceeded.

 These stoves do not carry the EPA or UL certification and are both on the more pricey end of the scale, but they are still fantastic options for your home.